juzybits/polymedia-socialbots/README.md

 # Follow the steps in the 'Installation' section

-# Start the app
+# Start the bot
 pnpm start-prod

-# Set up pm2 to restart the app on server reboots
+# Set up pm2 to restart the bot on server reboots
 pm2 startup

 # Save the pm2 process list